piermorel/gramm/README.md

 - Color data can also be displayed as a continous variable, not as a grouping factor (<code>set_continuous_color()</code>)
 - Possibility to customize color generations in the LCH color space (<code>set_color_options()</code>)
 - Confidence intervals as shaded areas, error bars or thin lines
-- Multiple gramm plots can be combined in the same figure by creatin a matrix of gramm objects and calling the <code>draw()</code> method on the whole matrix.
+- Multiple gramm plots can be combined in the same figure by creating a matrix of gramm objects and calling the <code>draw()</code> method on the whole matrix.
 - Matlabs axes properties are acessible through the method <code>axe_property()</code>
 - Custom legend labels with <code>set_names()</code>
 - Plot reference line on the plots with <code>geom_abline()</code>, <code>geom_vline()</code>,<code>geom_hline()</code>